 To ensure you end up with a diamond that matches what’s described in the report, choose AGS or GIA.
 We strongly recommend only purchasing a diamond that accompanies a report from one of these two entities.
 Diamond sellers that offer these certificates include James Allen and Blue Nile.

 It’s important to note, however, that a decision should never be made simply by reviewing or comparing reports.
 A certificate does not indicate how the diamond actually appears.
-Marquise Diamonds should be reviewed thoroughly and carefully—by you, and an expert—prior to any purchases.
+Marquise Diamonds should be reviewed thoroughly and carefully.

 If you’re looking for a diamond with extraordinary character and plenty of sparkle, be sure to consider the fancy Marquise Diamond.
 This shape allows for ample personalization and unique settings—capturing hearts since the 18th century.